reunloader/Louisville/about.md

 ## About Derby City Watch

-Derby City Watch provides real-time public safety updates for the Louisville, Kentucky metropolitan area by monitoring and processing Louisville Metro Police and Fire scanner traffic.
+Derby City Watch provides near real-time public safety updates for the Louisville, Kentucky metropolitan area by monitoring and processing Louisville Metro Police and Fire events.

 ### What We Do

-We listen to publicly available emergency services radio communications and automatically process this information to create timely updates about incidents, emergency responses, and public safety activities happening across our community.
+We publicly information to create timely updates about incidents, emergency responses, and public safety activities happening across our community.

 ### Why It Matters